waynegramlich/Fab/docs/FabToolTemplates.md

 * FabAttributes:
   This a just a sorted list of attribute value pairs.
 These values get stored into `.fctb` files in the `.../Tools/Bit/` directory.
 In general, these values do not specify the physical shape parameters needed by the FabShape `.fcstd` files.
+Instead, they specify things like the tool bit material, number flutes, etc.
 * FabBitTemplate:
   This a class that specifies a all of the fields needed to for a FabBit.
 The `.fctb` files live in the `.../Tools/Bit/` directory and a template is used to read/write the `.fctb` files.
 * FabBitTemplates:
   This class simply lists one FaBBitTemplate for each different FabShape.
 * FabTemplatesFactory:
-  This is a trivial class that instatiates one FabTemplates object that can be resused since it does not change.
+  This is a trivial class that instatiates one of each FabTemplate object that can be reused since they never change.

 ## Table of Contents (alphabetical order):